mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Directions for Future Work {#futures}

-This document represents considerable work and discussion within the IETF, and describes RoQ in sufficient detail that an implementer can build a RoQ application, but we recognize that additional work is likely, after we have sufficient experience with RoQ to guide that work.
+This document describes RoQ in sufficient detail that an implementer can build a RoQ application, but we recognize that additional work is likely, after we have sufficient experience with RoQ to guide that work.
 Possible directions would include

 ## Future Work Resulting from Implementation and Deployment Experience {#futures-impl-deploy}

 Possible directions would include

-* Better guidance on transport for RTCP (for example, when to use QUIC streams vs. QUIC datagrams).
+* Better guidance on transport for RTCP (for example, when to use QUIC streams vs. DATAGRAMs).

 * Better guidance on the use of real-time-friendly congestion control algorithms (for example, Copa {{Copa}}, L4S {{?RFC9330}}, etc.).